musaaj/Coding_with_Musa/src/basic_concepts.md

 ```

 ### Expression
-**Expression** is any mathematical or logical manipulation of value that can produce another value.
+**Expression** is any mathematical or logical manipulation of a value that can produce another value.
 Expression is when you combine two more values to produce a new value.
 For example, if you add 2 to 3 you get 5.
 Let's look at examples of expression through pseudocode;
 ```
 length = 120
 breadth = 60